bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Position of the explore button needs top be more than 15 px from bottom when in single column - e./g. margin bottom or similar

 - [ ] The traffic light text is aligned wrongly when the chart floats left.

+    - seems to have inherited text alight center!